This moment of global pandemic is a tricky time to explore career options and apply for opportunities. But you can do it, and we are here to help.

 Explore, Research and Follow Possible Careers

 Employers value candidates who are well versed in their organization’s culture, industry and current events.
-Use this time to gain insight, identify key organizations and discover industry-specific practices and vocabulary.
+Work to gain insight, identify key organizations and discover industry-specific practices and vocabulary.

 A target list is a document where you list employers that most interest you, whether or not you see positions currently posted for them.
 You can add and subtract employers as you learn about them through research and conversations.
 You can divide it between interest areas, share it with others (friends, family, professors, mentors), and carry it with you from year to year.
 Most target lists start small at around 6-8 and grow to 20-25 in consultation with career advisors and professionals in the field.

 You’ll be a much more impressive candidate if you can demonstrate that you are an engaged participant in the “industry conversation.”
 What are professionals in the field talking about?
 What do they read to stay current?
 Which industry influencers do they follow?
 Do you have a sense of how your education and experience will transfer and apply to practical work?

 Here are some resources to identify and engage with practitioners and organizations in your desired field, affording you opportunities to learn the lingo, understand current trends and practices, and identify people to contact at some point.
 Deploying this knowledge in networking situations will impress, and including it in cover letters and during interviews gives you a competitive edge.